 In 2004, the platform launched Teletoon Retro, a specialty channel dedicated to classic animation, which helped reach new audiences nostalgic for vintage cartoons.

-In 2007, the brand introduced an online platform that allowed viewers to stream its content, marking an important move in the company’s digital evolution.
+In 2007, the brand introduced an online platform that enabled viewers to stream its content, marking a significant step in the company’s digital evolution.

-A major change in ownership occurred in 2012 when Bell Media and Astral Media announced a merger, impacting the channel’s future.
+A major change in ownership occurred in 2012, when Bell Media and Astral Media announced a merger that would impact the channel’s future.
 The merger was completed in 2013 after regulatory approval.

 From 2013 to 2015, the channel underwent a reorganization under new management.
 It refreshed its programming and visual style while continuing to promote Canadian animated content.